Aider-AI/aider/docs/ctags.md

 The repo map is built using the `name`, `path`, `scope`, `kind` and `signature` data from `ctags`.
-Rather then sending that chatty json data to GPT, `aider` formats the map as a sorted, hierarchical tree.
-This is a format that is easy to understand and which efficiently conveys the map data to GPT-4 using a minimal number of tokens.
+Rather then sending the data to GPT in that chatty json format, `aider` formats the map as a sorted, hierarchical tree.
+This is a format that GPT can easily understand and which efficiently conveys the map data to GPT-4 using a minimal number of tokens.

 ## Example chat transcript